daitss/describe/README.md

 * The format identification is performed via Droid.
 Based on the format signatures exhibited in the specified url (file or http), Droid will return the PUIDs matching the format signatures in the file(URL).
-  > If there is no PUID returned from Droid => return the general metadata including file size and checksum, with the format name set to 'unknown"
+  > If there is no PUID returned from Droid => return the general metadata including file size and
+  > checksum, with the format name set to 'unknown"
+  >
   > If droid returns one or more PUIDs, find the validator(s) associated with each PUID.
 	 > > If there is no defined validator for any PUID, return the PUID with general metadata
      > > If there is only one validator for all of the PUIDs, => proceed to format validation and characterization.
-	 > > If there are multiple validators, retrieve a prioritized list of validators (using an evaluator, see note 1) and validate the file with each validator (in B) until it is determined to be valid and well-formed by a validator or the service exhausts all applicable validators.
+	 > > If there are multiple validators, retrieve a prioritized list of validators using an evaluator. and validate the file with each validator (in B) until it is determined to be valid and well-formed by a validator or the service exhausts all applicable validators.

-* The description service implements to the format validation and characterization process via jhove validators.
+* The description service implements to the format validation and characterization process via JHOVE validators.
   The validator should return the validation result, anomalies and all technical metadata extracted from the file (URL).
-  ** If the required metadata is missing (for example, missing MIX or AES.
+  > If the required metadata is missing (for example, missing MIX or AES.
 This indicates the possibility of  bugs
-	 in the validator), log an internal service message for developers.
+  > in the validator), log an internal service message for developers.
-  ** Exception encountered during validation, => log an internal message (submit to development service?).
-We can't
-	 validate it.
-Continue from D.

 * Transform extracted technical metadata, anomaly and associated format information into a PREMIS document.

-Note 1 on Evaluator:  Given a list of validators, return a prioritized list of validators.
+* How the evaluator works:  Given a list of validators, return a prioritized list of validators.
 Each validator will be assigned a priority value.
 A higher value indicates higher priority.
 For example, UTF8 validator will have priority value 1 whereas ASCII validator will have priority 2.
 If a file matches the signatures for both ASCII and UTF8, the evaluator will return the both UTF8 and ASCII validators but with ASCII having